huaguihai/gitskills/README.md

 - This is learning record.
 - On this day, try to upload code-20200330
-- Creating a new branch is quick.
+- Creating a new branch is quick & simple.